 Aesthetic Experience and Imagination

 In the above quotation you see that Dewey thinks the experiences we have with products of art should be “liberating”.
-This word enables us to grasp how his vision of art is instrumental despite the expression model on which he builds.
+This word enables us to grasp how his vision of art is, despite its expressive dimensions, also instrumental or concerned with function and the cognitive affects art can have.
 For Dewey, art isn’t only a matter of feeling what someone else felt: it is about having our cognitive faculties stimulated and developed as well.
 Feeling is indispensable in aesthetic experience.
 But art can be instrumental to so much more than the experience of feeling.
 Indeed, Dewey claims that “Art is a mode of prediction not found in charts and statistics, and it insinuates possibilities of human relations not to be found in rule and precept, admonition” (352).
 This “mode of prediction” is not about verifying propositions with the scientific method.
 Rather, it is about generating new imaginative visions and possibilities so that our knowledge can become flexible, intelligent, and meaningful.
 Reason and analysis are, of course, important.
 But it is through the liberating powers of imagination that the past gets creatively renewed; and imagination is most fully present in aesthetic experience:

 “Aesthetic experience is imaginative.
 This fact, in connection with a false idea of the nature of imagination, has obscured the larger fact that all conscious experience has of necessity some degree of imaginative quality.
 For while the roots of every experience are found in the interaction of a live creature with its environment, that experience becomes conscious, a matter of perception, only when meanings enter it that are derived from prior experiences.
 Imagination is the only gateway through which these meanings can find their way into a present interaction; or rather, as we have just seen, the conscious adjustment of the new and the old is imagination.”
 (276)